wtsi-hgi/yascp/README.md

 ## Introduction
-- ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) `Pipeline is currently under develpment.` This is a merged pipeline wrapped in an nfCore template for transferability between institutes and HPC setups, based on our deconvolution (https://github.com/wtsi-hgi/nf_scrna_deconvolution.git ), cellbender (https://github.com/wtsi-hgi/nf_cellbender ) and qc (https://github.com/wtsi-hgi/nf_qc_cluster/tree/main ) pipelines.
-Input requires a tsv seperated file with paths to the 10x runs and if running in an genotype  additional input is required to be provided in an input.nf file pointing to the vcf location.
+- ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) `Pipeline is currently under develpment.` This is a large scale single-cell pipeline developed initially for processing Cardinal project samples.
+The pipeline has been inspired by initial deconvolution (https://github.com/wtsi-hgi/nf_scrna_deconvolution.git ), cellbender (https://github.com/wtsi-hgi/nf_cellbender ) and qc (https://github.com/wtsi-hgi/nf_qc_cluster/tree/main ) pipelines.
+Input requires a tsv seperated file with paths to the Cellranger 6.11 outputs (Input from fastq files will be added) and if running in an genotype  additional input is required to be provided in an input.nf file pointing to the vcf location.
 This pipeline is designed to be used for multiple large scale single cell experiments ongoing in sanger.
 It is intended to add this pipeline to the nf-core framework in the future.

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **nf-core/yascp** is a bioinformatics best-practice analysis pipeline for deconvolution of a single cell datasets.